What is the benefit of a Play-Based Early Learning?

 As well as awareness of their own body and behaviour in the physical space and knowing what is acceptable.

-Preschool creates daily opportunities for all these skills to be learned and a play-based Preschool does it while the children are still having fun.
+Early Learning creates daily opportunities for all these skills to be learned and a play-based Preschool does it while the children are still having fun.

 There are no better experiences to practice making friends, sharing toys, and expressing emotions, like playing with your peers who have shared interests.
 Children may be playing in a toy kitchen, but there is a lot more going on underneath.